Thessaloniki Metro: Automation

-The Thessaloniki Metro is of GoA4 category, the first of its kind in Greece, as starting, stopping, and the operation of doors is fully automated without any on train staff.
+The Thessaloniki Metro is of GoA4 category, the first of its kind in Greece: starting, stopping, and the operation of doors is fully automated.

 Stations, depot and rolling stock

 All stations were designed with platform screen doors for maximum protection, while the trains are driverless.
-Eighteen Hitachi Rail Italy Driverless Metro units are in service on Line 1, and 15 will be on Line 2.
+33 Hitachi Rail Italy Driverless Metro units are in service on Line 1 and Line 2.
 The articulated, four-car trains are 50 m long.
 They have seating for 96 passengers and standing room for 370 more.
 The trains use 750 V DC third rail electrification, while tracks have been laid to the standard gauge of 1435 mm.
 A carriage was on display at the September 2018 Thessaloniki International Fair before trial runs in 2019.
 As of August 2019 two complete train sets have been delivered to the depot, with an additional train set expected every 2 to 3 months.
 The system's level of automation has prompted Attiko Metro to call it "the most modern metro in Europe".

 A 50000 sqm depot was constructed with the intention of serving both lines, with a total built-up area of 120000 sqm and a total cost of €130.5 million ($ million).
 Apart from being the system's automated remote control command centre, the complex also houses the offices of Elliniko Metro, the Thessaloniki Transport Authority (TheTA), and the Thessaloniki Metro operating company, as well as railway stock maintenance facilities, two restaurants, and a crèche.
 It is expected that the development of the depot will attract investment to the area, and there have been calls to make provisions for a passenger station at the depot.
 The depot complex is expected to be finished in May 2019.

 Thessaloniki Metro stations are equipped with platform screen doors on island platforms.